Graduation 2020 On 11th June we celebrated the graduation of this year’...Read all

-Students (from the age of 14) are encouraged to take part in the Duke of Edinburgh International Award Scheme which aims to develop them mentally, physically and emotionally.
+Students (from the age of 14) are encouraged to take part in the Duke of Edinburgh's International Award, which aims to develop them mentally, physically and emotionally.
 It includes four elements – learning a skill, taking part in a service for the community, being involved for a period of time with a sport and taking part in an expedition involving hiking and overnight camping.

 The practical skills of orienteering, route making, camp craft and First Aid are prepared in school.
 However, students are also expected to spend time each week pursuing a skill or a sport outside school hours in order to complete the requirements of the Award.
 The Music and/or Drama club could be chosen as a skill by the student.
 There are also possibilities for having private lessons in a musical instrument and dance classes (ballet, salsa, tap, etc) with dance schools close to the school.
 Additionally, there are a number of local associations which practise a multiplicity of sports.
 We help the students to find the one most suited to their needs and also with their enrolment.